Research away from the University

 If the department is able to provide a supervisor for the proposed research, and a candidate's entry qualifications are acceptable, the candidate will be invited to discuss and agree the proposed programme of research.

 The applicant and academic department will develop a proposal outlining the arrangements for supervision and access to facilities, which will then be submitted for University approval.
+Expectations regarding any time required in Sheffield should also be set at this stage.

 The University will not issue a formal offer of a place until the necessary approval has been gained.
 Formal offers will be made via the Admissions Service and not by any other authority within the University.